yinkakun/gatsby-starter-glass/content/pages/about.md

 ---
 title: About Me
 template: about-template
-profile_image: /media/profile-image.jpg
+profile_image: /media/profile.jpg
 ---

-# Hi, I'm John Doe
+# Moto Sakanosita

-This website is a live example of a Gatsby Starter — it's not a real blog.
+Hi, I'm Moto, Web3 programmer and working at Edtech.
-People using this starter may want to add some information to this page about them or their business.
+Also I've been building Dapps and some smart contracts.